The power of Patience

 Introduction by Occult Mysteries

-This perceptive essay on Patience has been sent to us by an appreciative reader.
-We feel sure that the thoughtful way the author develops his subject, and the constructive conclusions he reaches will be of benefit to all our readers, regardless of their level of occult knowledge or personal beliefs.
+We are delighted to publish this perceptive essay by Seán Mac Gréine on a subject that should be of vital interest to all of us on the path to the Light—Patience.
+We feel sure that the methodical and comprehensive way in which the author develops his subject, and the constructive conclusions he reaches will be of benefit to all our readers, regardless of their level of occult knowledge or personal beliefs.

 Impatience is not normally considered in the same category as greed, selfishness or anger, but it is no less harmful a trait of the lower self.
 The dictionary defines impatience as "restlessness or shortness of temper especially under irritation, delay, or opposition."
 Synonyms of the word include intolerance, agitation, rashness and frustration."
 In contradistinction to this, the ancient Druids of Britain and Ireland taught that "patience is the fairest light of man."
 As Light in the occult sense of the word is the finest quality of the Soul, which illuminates the Higher self with its Wisdom, impatience must be its opposite in every way, born out of the darkness and ignorance of the lower self.